 Look for more info about Jane and her music on YouTube, Facebook, Swing39.com and Trickstersister.com.

-Assistant Professor Louie Hehman serves as coordinator of Piano and Music Theory, as well as director of the Preparatory Music Program at Bellarmine University, Louie is a current Doctor of the Musical Arts (DMA) candidate at the University of South Carolina.
-Louie is an active performer, educator, clinician, and researcher, and has presented at the Music Teachers National Association (MTNA) Conference, the National Conference on Keyboard Pedagogy (NCKP), the MTNA Collegiate Symposium, and the Indiana and South Carolina Music Teachers Association state conferences.
-An active adjudicator, Louie served as the 2019 Chair of the Young Jury for the Arthur Frasier International Piano Competition.
-In spring 2021, Louie will be presenting two sessions at the Music Teachers National Association (MTNA) conference in Atlanta, Georgia.
+Assistant Professor Louie Hehman serves as coordinator of Piano and Music Theory, as well as director of the Preparatory Music Program at Bellarmine University.
+Dr. Hehman is an active performer, educator, clinician, and researcher, and has performed or presented at the Music Teachers National Association (MTNA) Conference, the National Conference on Keyboard Pedagogy (NCKP), the MTNA Collegiate Symposium, and the Indiana, Kentucky, and South Carolina Music Teachers Association state conferences.
+An active adjudicator, and award-winning teacher, he served as the 2019 Chair of the Young Jury for the Arthur Frasier International Piano Competition and is a two-time recipient of the Steinway and Sons Top Teacher Award.

 In 2018, Louie spent a summer studying in Vienna, Austria under acclaimed Schubert interpreter Hafez Babashahi, and in the same year participated in the South Carolina premier of Leonard Bernstein's MASS.
-Important teachers have included Charles Fugo, Kate Boyd, and Meme Tunnell; pedagogy mentors have included Sara Ernst, Scott Price, and MTNA president-elect Karen Thickstun.
-Louie has an interest in both jazz and classical styles, and in addition to his coursework at South Carolina also holds an MM degree in piano pedagogy from Butler University and BA degrees in Music and History from Bellarmine University.
+Important teachers have included Charles Fugo, Kate Boyd, and Meme Tunnell; pedagogy mentors have included Sara Ernst, Scott Price, and current MTNA president Karen Thickstun.
+Louie earned his DMA (Doctor of Musical Arts) degree at the University of South Carolina and also holds an MM degree in piano pedagogy from Butler University and BA degrees in Music and History from Bellarmine University.
 In 2021, Louie was awarded a gold medal in the Grand Metropolitan International Music Competition and was consequently a featured artist for the International Goldberg Variations Charity Project.
 During the summer, Dr. Hehman teaches for the highly prestigious summer music camp at Interlochen Center for the Arts.

 Todd Hildreth is instructor of jazz piano at Bellarmine University where he also teaches courses in Jazz, Pop, and Rock History.
 Todd's musical interest began with the accordion at 10, and moved to Jerry Lee Lewis, Frank Zappa and Queen at 12.
 He enrolled at Bellarmine University in 1985 with the intention of becoming an English teacher, but discovered Oscar Peterson, Chick Corea and Keith Jarrett by the end of his first semester and has never looked back.
 He has founded or been in collaboration with groups such as The Java Men, King Kong, Liberation Prophecy, Squeeze-bot, Vgroove, The Louisville Improvisors, and the Todd Hildreth trio.
 He teaches at the annual Jamey Aebersold Summer Jazz Workshops, leads the music program at Ascension Lutheran Church and is the musical director for The WHAS Crusade for Children's annual telethon.
 He has performed or recorded with Don Braden, Stephanie Courtney (Flo from the Progressive commercials), Aretha Franklin, Norah Jones, Dave Liebman, Rufus Reid, Joan Rivers, Bobby Shew, Dave Stryker, and many others.